 Upon completion of this degree program, students will be able to:

-Faculty include practitioners in the field and fulltime and adjunct faculty members with expertise in early childhood psychology, education, and health.
-The learning environment is both practical and experiential as well as knowledge based.
-Childcare faculty are dedicated to helping students achieve their academic and career goals.
+The learning environment is practical and experiential as well as knowledge based.
+The faculty is dedicated to helping you achieve your academic and career goals.

-Liberal Arts and Sciences could be the ideal place for you to begin your college career at FLCC.
-You can explore your interests and abilities, while at the same time begin working toward a college degree.
+Liberal arts and sciences could be the ideal area of study for you to begin your college career at FLCC.
+You can explore your interests and abilities while at the same time begin working toward a college degree.

-Many new students who are undecided about their college major will apply for admission into the A.A. or A.S.
-Liberal Arts and Sciences program.
+New students that are undecided about their college major will apply for admission into the A.A. or A.S. degree programs.
 It is more common than you may realize for students to be uncertain about their academic and career goals upon entering college.
-Even for those students who enter college with a declared major, statistics show that approximately 70% will change their major at least twice before graduating.
+Even for those students that enter college with a declared major, statistics show that approximately 70% will change their major at least twice before graduating.

-The most important advice we can give undecided students is "don't get discouraged."
+It is important to keep in mind not to get discouraged.
 Instead, take these action steps toward your future:

-- Visit the Finger Lakes Community College Career Services Office to learn more about yourself, define your goals, investigate career interests, and decide on what you want in a career.
-Ask about FOCUS2, a computerized career guidance system which provides occupational information as well as an assessment of your interests, abilities, experiences, and values.
+- Visit the FLCC career services office to learn more about yourself, define your goals, investigate career interests, and decide on what you want in a career.
+Ask about FOCUS2, a computerized career guidance system, which provides occupational information as well as an assessment of your interests, abilities, experiences, and values.

-- A Career Services counselor can also help you with the Myers-Briggs Type Indicator and Strong Interest Inventory, self assessment and career guidance tools that help with career planning and offer insight into personal and professional development.
-Make an appointment at the Career Services Office to learn about these and other career guidance resources currently available.
+- A career services counselor can also help you with the Myers-Briggs Type Indicator and Strong Interest Inventory, self-assessment and career guidance tools that help with career planning and offer insight into personal and professional development.
+Make an appointment at the career services office to learn about these and other career guidance resources that are currently available.
 After you complete an assessment, your scores will be interpreted for you and discussed with you at an individual appointment.

 - When selecting your course schedule (with the help of your advisor), try to choose courses in a variety of disciplines.
-After a few courses, students often get a clearer picture of their favorite and least favorite subject areas.
+After a few courses, you will get a clearer picture of your favorite and least favorite subject areas.